mnot/I-D/rfc5988bis/draft.md

 IANA will direct any incoming requests regarding the registry to this document and, if defined, the processes established by the Expert(s); typically, this will mean referring them to the registry Web page.

+## Link Relation Application Data Registry

+This specification terminates the Link Relation Application Data Registry, as it has not been used, and future use is not anticipated.
+IANA is instructed to remove it.

 # Security Considerations